danhixon/Mr.-Tests/README.md

 right?](https://danhixon.s3.amazonaws.com/js-functions-as-strings-in-ruby.png)

 [Kyle Banker's Mongodb Resource](http://kylebanker.com/blog/2009/12/mongodb-map-reduce-basics/) is excellent.
-The above example should not reflect poorly on him.
+The above example should not reflect poorly on him– it's just the state of the art.

-So, let's put our javascript into .js files (or .coffee!) and write specs for them, right?
+So, let's put our javascript into executable files and write specs for them, right?
 It sounds like something the cool kids would want you to do anyway.